Connect with us

 I want to thank my dad, my mom, my brother Todd, my Mamaw, and the rest of my family.
 None of you signed up for, nor do you deserve, the lies and false attacks hurled at you simply because you are related, but please know that I love you all and I’m grateful for each of you.
 The reason I find myself here today is rooted in the values and love that come from you.

 Many years ago, just after college, Elee and I decided to plant our roots in our home state, and to do everything in our power to make it better.
 It was a conscious decision.
 We had other options.
 We could have gone other places and done other things.
 But the pull of Mississippi was too strong.
 We were all in from the start.
 We volunteered.
 We worked hard.
-Bought a house in the of .
+Bought a house in the city of Jackson.
 We did not at that time imagine statewide office, but we were determined to make a difference.

-Then, in 2003, in what was a surprise to a lot of people, the voters of our state took a on a conservative young investment banker, and made me the first Republican treasurer in the history of our state.
+Then, in 2003, in what was a surprise to a lot of people, the voters of our state took a chance on a conservative young investment banker, and made me the first Republican treasurer in the history of our state.

 My gratitude to the people of Mississippi for placing their trust in me, that day and every day since, can never fully be expressed in words.
 I thank God each and every day that he has provided the opportunity to serve.